 To understand better why a complementary solution is needed to execute and analyze impact strategies on an internal (organizational) level, we need to dive deeper into what Lean Data offers.

-What is Lean Data and Where it Falls Short?
+What is Acumen Lean Data and Where Does it Fall Short?

 The Acumen Lean Data approach aims to improve social performance by harnessing technology for data collection and for making informed strategic decisions based on insights from those data.
 It attempts to solve the problem of costly data collection or of being trapped within standardized methods that don’t fit a project or program.